intergalacticfm/plugin.audio.intergalacticfm/README.md

 8. Navigate to the directory where the zip file has been downloaded
 9. Install the file **master.zip**

+The streams are also available at https://intergalactic.fm/ where under the header `RADIO` three buttons are.
+One for each channel.
+Each button leads to a page where the URLs for the streams are also listed after `ALTERNATIVE TUNE-IN`.

 ## Testing

 This version has been tested on the following configurations for Kodi.